 Natalie Milbrodt leads Queens Library’s Metadata Services division, responsible for the system’s cataloging and digitization efforts as well as the Queens Memory program.
 Queens Memory hosts engaging community history events and collects oral histories, photographs and other mementos from residents for the library’s digital archives.
 Milbrodt graduated in 2000 from Michigan State University with a BA in Interdisciplinary Humanities and a Specialization in Film Studies and earned her MLIS in 2011 from Queens College, CUNY.
 Before joining the library profession, she worked for film production, design and marketing firms in both creative and management roles.

 Joe Schmidt taught Secondary Social Studies in the New York City Department of Education.
 He transitioned into administration in the NYC DOE central office.
 Currently, Joseph is the citywide Senior Instructional Specialist for High School Social Studies.
 In addition, he is working on a Masters in Global and Comparative History at Rutgers University.
-His advisor is Michael Adas.
+His adviser is Michael Adas.
 Of particular professional and academic interest is the role of historical thinking and understanding in a Global History setting.

 WORKSHOP GUEST SPEAKERS: